pedrotroccoli/subscribe-test/readme.md

 I would create a utils for this, since it's a function that maybe could be used in many places.

+## Additional Documentation

+For more detailed information about the project structure and implementation decisions, check out these documentation files:

+- **[Domain Architecture](domain/domain.md)** - Explains the core domain classes and business rules
+- **[Implementation Details](implementations/implementations.md)** - Describes the concrete implementations of taxes and printing
+- **[How to Run](how-to-run.md)** - Complete setup and running instructions

 ## Historic

 This section is basically a history of when I was creating the application.
 From when I started until the moment I finished.
 It shows some of my decisions.